 e.
 Acceptable Conditions of Work

 The law requires employers to provide a safe and healthy workplace and to treat workers with dignity.
-The law provides workers can remove themselves from situations that endanger health or safety without jeopardy to their employment.
+Workers can remove themselves from situations that endanger health or safety without jeopardy to their employment.

-Local officials from the Labor Ministry are responsible for enforcing regulations on minimum wage and hours of work, as well as health and safety standards.
+Local officials from the Ministry of Labor are responsible for enforcing regulations on minimum wage and hours of work, as well as health and safety standards.
 Penalties for violations of these laws include criminal sanctions, fines, and up to four years in prison (for violation of minimum wage laws) and were generally sufficient to deter violations.
 Government enforcement remained inadequate, particularly at smaller companies, and supervision of labor standards continued to be weak.
 Enforcement of health and safety standards in smaller companies and in the informal sector tended to be weak or nonexistent.
 There were approximately 1,920 inspectors, which was inadequate to enforce compliance in a country of 250 million inhabitants.
 There was no enforcement of the minimum wage in the informal sector.

-Labor regulations, including minimum wage regulations, were generally only enforced for the estimated 30 percent of workers in the formal sector.
+Labor regulations, including minimum wage regulations, were generally enforced only for the estimated 30 percent of workers in the formal sector.
 Workers in the informal sector, amounting to approximately 70.3 million workers as of February 2016, were not afforded the same protections or benefits, as they have no legal work contract that can be supervised by labor inspectors.
 According to a credible source, the poverty line was IDR 16,775 ($1.25) a day.

 Although law and ministerial regulations provide workers with a variety of benefits, aside from government officials, only an estimated 10 percent of workers received social security benefits.
 The government continued the process of implementing a 2011 law reforming the social security system.
 The law created a single state entity (BPJS Kesehatan) to administer universal health coverage and another body (BPJS Ketenagakerjaan) to manage work accident insurance, life insurance, old-age benefits, and pensions.
-On September 1, unions protested government efforts to restrict pension amounts and eligibility requirements, and were successful in securing government commitment to revisit these proposals in consultation with unions.
+On September 1, unions protested government efforts to restrict pension amounts and eligibility requirements and were successful in securing government commitment to revisit these proposals in consultation with unions.
 The new presidential decree on BPJS Ketenagakerjaan, which came in response to these protests, allows employees to cash in their pension funds when they resign or lose their jobs, instead of waiting until their mandatory retirement age of 56, as was required by the old regulation.
 Persons who worked at formal sector companies often received health benefits, meal privileges, and transportation, which were rarely provided for workers in the informal sector.

 Unions continued to urge the government, especially the Ministry of Labor, to do more to address the country’s poor worker safety record and lax enforcement of health and safety regulations, particularly in the construction sector.
 There were no major industrial accidents during the year.